linode/docs/docs/guides/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

 ### SSH Agent

-By default, Terraform uses the SSH agent of the operating syatem to connect to a Linode instance through SSH.
+By default, Terraform uses the SSH agent of the operating system to connect to a Linode instance through SSH.
 In this section learn how to run the SSH agent and add the necessary SSH keys to it.

 1. Run the SSH agent with the following command: